 Supporting someone who feels suicidal

-You might feel unsure of what to do, but there are lots of things that might help.
-You could:
+If you are supporting someone who is suicidal, you might feel unsure of what to do, but there are lots of things that might help.

 See the Signs

 Here are some warning signs to look out for that could indicate someone is experiencing suicidal thoughts and feelings:

 - Talking or complaining of feelings hopeless and that life is not worth living.

 - Talking about feeling trapped, such as saying they can’t see any way out of their current situation

 - Saying that friends and family would be better off without them.

 - Talking or writing about death, dying or suicide

 - A sudden lift in mood after a period of severe depression.

 - Looking into methods or the means to end their own life.